 Which is another reason I love having this blog.
-There are so many people who have asked so many good questions, I loved being able to send out so many Books of Mormon for those who were interested (back HERE), and to hear from so many who want to listen to missionaries and even get baptized because I think they can come here and realize that really, Mormons aren’t really what they thought we were.
-Keep asking questions.
-I love them!
+There are so many people who have asked so many good questions, I loved being able to send out so many Books of Mormon for those who were interested, and to hear from so many who want to listen to missionaries and even get baptized because I think they can come here and realize that really, people of my faith aren’t really what they had misconceptions that we were.

-I want to leave this post with a challenge:

-A challenge to members of the LDS faith (including myself):
+I want to leave with a challenge to members of the LDS faith (including myself):

 My parents always tell a story of a couple they knew when they lived in D.C. who made a conscious effort to branch out and ask different couples not of their faith to join them on a double date every single weekend.
 They learned so much and expanded their circle in such great way.
 What a great idea.
 As a whole, we need to do better.
 We need to love more.

 And if you are interested and want to be invited to things, let those Mormon friends of yours know.
 They will be so glad to have you join them in any aspect of church, whether it’s church on Sunday or any myriad of activities, scouts, “activity days” (girls ages 8-12 meet twice a month with a fun activity), youth activities, etc. We want anyone who would like to join in!
 And it’s not all churchy stuff…just great, wholesome activities like learning to cook or going rock-climbing or learning about manners (that’s what we did last night :).

 Bottom line is that Mormons in general want to be inclusive.
 That is what we are taught every week in church.
 Love your neighbor as yourself.
 Give others unconditional love.
 Give people the benefit of the doubt.
 Follow Christ’s example in all that you do.